will093/will093.github.io/_posts/2020-03-20-an-introduction-to-lambda-calculus-explained-through-javascript.md

 published: false
 ---

 I have recently become very interested in functional programming - using pure functional languages such as Haskell, as well as functional programming in JavaScript.
-One of the main areas of study that is often cited as significant for functional programmers is lambda calculus.
+One of the main areas of study that is often cited as significant for functional programmers is **lambda calculus**.

 In this article I want to look at what lambda calculus is, why you might want to learn about it, and explain the key concepts and the terminology of lambda calculus using both lambda syntax and 'equivalent' JavaScript code snippets.